somso2e/smuthi/README.rst

 To report a bug, you can also open an issue in Gitlab.

 Contributions are highly welcome!
 Please refer to the `contribution guidelines <https://gitlab.com/AmosEgel/smuthi/blob/master/CONTRIBUTING.rst>`_.

+If you have used Smuthi for a publication, please cite us as:
+Amos Egel, Krzysztof M. Czajkowski, Dominik Theobald, Konstantin Ladutenko, Alexey S. Kuznetsov, Lorenzo Pattelli, "SMUTHI: A python package for the simulation of light scattering by multiple particles near or between planar interfaces", Journal of Quantitative Spectroscopy and Radiative Transfer, Volume 273, 2021, 107846, ISSN 0022-4073, https://doi.org/10.1016/j.jqsrt.2021.107846.

 What's new in version 1.2
 -------------------------